 Similarly, when it comes to Roth conversions, they can be timed opportunistically to a tax period where an investor expects their taxable income to be much lower.

 Liz and Josh are 67, working, married, and have Traditional IRAs and a joint-taxable account.
 Also, their taxable income for 2022 puts their top marginal tax rate at 35%.
-They plan to retire next year and live off their taxable account savings; this will drop their top marginal tax rate to 24% until they reach age 72 when their required minimum distributions raise their top marginal tax rate back to 35%.
+They plan to retire next year and live off their taxable account savings; this will drop their top marginal tax rate to 24% until they reach age 72 (or 73 in 2023 and 75 in 2033.
+The 2033 and 2033 age limits were recently adjusted as part of the SECURE 2.0 that was signed into law on December 29, 2022.) when their required minimum distributions raise their top marginal tax rate back to 35%.
 Assuming Liz and Josh use the standard deduction, they will have four years to open and execute Roth conversions while staying within the 24% marginal tax rate.

 Down Markets Put Roth Conversions ‘On Sale’